Wednesday, March 22, 2017

 Today's featured jersey is a 1958-59 New York Rangers Andy Hebenton jersey.
 The Rangers jerseys began play in their first season in 1926, wearing essentially the same jersey style, which underwent some evolutionary changes until 1951 when this particular style with the lace up collar was adopted for use through the 1962-63 season.

-I'm not even sure how to introduce this next video, but it does feature five minutes of Rangers footage from 1961 (if you even survive the first 40 second intro) that includes Andy Hebenton with the most unique commentary of any video we've posted since Marie Pier's French commentary on the Canadiens.
+Today's first video features five minutes of Rangers footage from 1961 (if you even survive the first 40 second intro) that includes Hebenton with the most unique commentary of any video we've posted.
 It's up to you to decide if it's sheer genius or five minutes of your life you will never get back...

 Actually, the longer it went on, the more we enjoyed it.
 It's rather like if Howard Cosell and Rick Jeanneret had an illegitimate offspring who drank to excess.

-Here is a feature on the Portland Buckaroos, with some classic footage that is really a joy to see followed by some former Buckaroos talking about their time in Portland.
+Here is a feature on the Portland Buckaroos, with some classic footage that is really a joy to see.